 The daily intake rate (dpm/d) is estimated to be 0.2 times the average daily air concentration (dpm/m3).
 Using the air concentration at the end of the operating period of 329 dpm/m3, an intake rate of 16,400 dpm/yr is obtained for 250 workdays per year for the first year of the residual period (1984).
-This intake rate is reduced for subsequent years by the depletion factors listed in Table 4-2 of ORAUT (2012b).
+This intake rate is reduced for subsequent years by the depletion factors listed in Table 4-2 of ORAUT (2012).
 This provides an assessment of ingestion intake that is favorable to claimants.

-Similar data was found for thorium operations in 1964 and 1965, which were also conducted in the Apollo uranium facility.
+Similar data were found for thorium operations in 1964 and 1965, which were also conducted in the Apollo uranium facility.
 The GA samples were not continuous, but were taken for periods from a few minutes to about an hour in areas where work was being conducted with thorium.
 The 71 data points indicated a median thorium concentration of 112 dpm/m3, a mean of 160 dpm/m3, and a GSD of 2.4.
 The samples were counted immediately at the end of the sample period and also after several hours to allow for decay of natural atmospheric radon and progeny.
 The results used in this analysis were those taken after decay because they represent the alpha activity from long-lived radionuclides.
-Based on this data, residual activity for thorium can be evaluated using a lognormal distribution of 112 dpm/m3 and a GSD of 5.0 based on recommendations of Davis and Strom (2008).
-The higher GSD is used as it includes uncertainties associated with measurement errors and other errors not represented by the variability in the numerical values alone.
+Based on these data, residual activity for thorium can be evaluated using a lognormal distribution of 112 dpm/m3 and a GSD of 5.0 based on recommendations of Davis and Strom (2008).
+The higher GSD is used because it includes uncertainties associated with measurement errors and other errors not represented by the variability in the numerical values alone.
 The thorium at Apollo was received as thorium oxide that had undergone only one separation.
 The measured activity was assumed to be 232Th with the minimum 228Th following separation, an assumption favorable to claimants.
 This results in an initial activity of 79 dpm/m^{3 232}Th.
-Because exposures in the residual period are about 20 to 30 vears after the initial processing of thorium at NUMEC, the thorium is assumed to be in equilibrium with all progeny (ORAUT 2014b).
-The activity of thorium and each progeny isotope (after decay to the start of the residual period) is assumed to be 79 dpm/m3.
-The activity of 232Th is assigned to the progeny 228Th, 228Ra, 228Ac, 224Ra, and 212Pb (radon is assumed to remain in the thorium matrix so 212Pb is present).
+Because exposures in the residual period are about 20 to 37 years after the initial processing of thorium at NUMEC, the 232Th is assumed to be in equilibrium with all progeny (ORAUT 2014b).
+The activity of 232Th and each progeny isotope (after decay to the start of the residual period) is assumed to be 79 dpm/m3.
 The deposition amount is estimated using a deposition velocity of 0.00075 m/s with deposition assumed to occur for 30 days (NIOSH 2011).
 Using this approach, a surface concentration of 232Th is estimated as follows: